A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Abstract

 \section{Abstract}

-We present a systematic solution method for optimal stopping problem of one-dimensional spectrally negative \lev processes.
-Our main tools are based on potential theory, particularly the Riesz decomposition and the maximum principle.
-This novel approach allows us to handle a broad class of reward functions.
-That is, we solve the problem in a general setup without relying on specific form of the reward function or on the fluctuation identities.
-We provide a step-by-step solution procedure, which is applicable to complex solution structures including multiple double-sided continuation regions.
+We establish a systematic solution method for optimal stopping problems of spectrally negative \lev processes.
+Our approach relies essentially on the potential theory, in particular the Riesz decomposition and the maximum principle.
+Using these mathematical results, we not only derive necessary and sufficient conditions of optimality for a broad class of reward functions, but also develop a method to tackle general problems in a direct and constructive way (without pre-specifying the solution form).
+To reinforce the latter point, we provide a step-by-step solution procedure applicable to complex solution structures, including continuation regions with multiple connected components.